 For more information on the range of business accounts that exist in the UK, visit our business banking section.

+Yes, it is possible to open a business bank account without a credit check.
+Examples of providers that offer this are Cashplus and Card One Money.
 The process is usually fairly quick, with approved accounts opened in anywhere from a few minutes to a few hours.

 This type of banking provider will still require some contact details from you and will check that your business is registered, but they won’t conduct a credit check.

 However, do bear in mind that business accounts which target banking customers with a poor credit history do often come with higher fees than some of the other business accounts on the market.

 What about business accounts for bad credit at mainstream banks?

 If you have a poor credit history, it’s likely to be more difficult to get a business account with a traditional high street bank, as they don’t tend to offer business accounts that cater for people with bad credit.

 There’s a raft of new digital-only business account providers in the UK now, who don’t conduct credit checks when you apply.
 So it’s worth looking at those as an alternative to the big banks (although be sure to do your research on any account fees that are involved).

 What can I do if I have been refused a business account?